All In Against Leukemia

 A team approach

-The new program surrounds each patient with a carefully chosen team of leukemia experts and other specialists drawn not only from Seattle Children’s but also from the Seattle Cancer Cancer Care Alliance and Fred Hutchinson Cancer Research Center.
+The new program surrounds each patient with a carefully chosen team of leukemia experts and other specialists drawn not only from Seattle Children’s and Fred Hutchinson Cancer Center.
 Dr. Marie Bleakley of Fred Hutch co-directs the program.

 “Few places in the world can lay claim to greater expertise in leukemia treatment and research than Seattle,” Cooper says.
 “We bring all of this expertise to bear on trying to cure every child.”